dolpolo/dolpolo/README.md

 ---

 ### 🧑‍🎓: About Me :
-I'm Davide, and I'm currently enrolled in the second-year master's degree program in LMEC^2 at Alma Mater Studiorum, Bologna.
+I'm Davide, and I'm currently enrolled in LMEC^2, a second-year master's degree program at Alma Mater Studiorum, Bologna.

-- 📚: I’m studying Economics and Econometrics.
+- 📚: In my master's course I'm studying Economics and Econometrics.

-- 💻: I'm learning how to manage high dimensional data and Econometrics approach to deal with macroeconometrics analysis.
+- 💻: I'm learning how to manage high-dimensional data and apply statistical approaches to macroeconometric analysis.

-- ⚡: My dream job is to work in the ECB as a monetary policy serearcher.
+- ⚡: My dream job is to work at the ECB as a monetary policy researcher.

 - 📫:How to reach me: [davide.delfino@studio.unibo.it](mailto:davide.delfino@studio.unibo.it)